 - BGH Capital: on its bid to acquire Virgin Australia

-- Oroton insolvency: advised the administrators of Oroton and in relation to the subsequent Deed of Company Arrangement
+- Oroton: advised the administrators of Oroton and in relation to the subsequent Deed of Company Arrangement

-- Axsesstoday insolvency: advised the administrators of Axsesstoday on the restructure and $260 million sale to an affiliate of private equity firm, Cerberus Capital Management
+- Axsesstoday: advised the administrators of Axsesstoday on the restructure and $260 million sale to an affiliate of private equity firm, Cerberus Capital Management

 - Slater & Gordon: